Professional Development Program (PDP)

 - Department endorsement for participation

-- PDP runs from August to June each year (fiscal cycle), with recruitment beginning in the spring.
+- Recruitment begins in March 2020.
 The selection committee reviews applications and recommends selected staff for in-person interviews.
-A final cohort of approximately 30 staff is selected and notified by the end of spring quarter.
+A final cohort of approximately 30 staff is selected and notified by June 2020.

 - Program activities and events are attended throughout the year and a final celebration is held in June.